byondnabove-commits/freelo/apps/docs/architecture/organization.md

 * Which organization is active
 * Whether onboarding is complete
+* What subscription is active
-* What the organization can access
+* What permissions a user has

 These are always derived from the database.